Tuesday, 10 July 2018

 Inside, it was extremely plain and bare, but we sat down and a bent old lady appeared from the back.

 She tottered off to make coffee and when it came it was remarkably good.
-We then sent her back to heat up the milk, feeling slightly guilty.
+We then sent her back to heat up the milk, feeling rather guilty.

 As we set off again, we remembered the picturesque old factory from our previous visit – a tile factory (une tuilerie, as they say in French).